 There are so many ways to have fun with nordic skis in Seeley Lake.
 Of course we have the great Seeley Creek Trails where any classic or skate skier can have fun, no matter what the skill level.
 The ski club, and the USFS are working together to create a new beginner loop for those just starting to ski, based on feedback from the community.
 Classic skiers also find groomed tracks right outside the Double Arrow Ranch Lodge.
 The great thing about nordic skiing in Seeley Lake is once you have some skills, there are hundreds of miles of ungroomed places you can go.
 For the skilled telemark skier there are yurts to rent, and places to go. for the Skijor enthusiast there are musher and snow machine trails to use.

-Kids will find a new place to learn in 2011 behind the Seeley Lake Elementary School.
+Kids have a place to learn behind the Seeley Lake Elementary School.
 Many kids will continue to have fun with Adventure Club ski trips.
 Watch the Limelight for news of a new youth ski league that is just in the planning stages.